Profit and Loss: Concept, Formulas,Solved examples and Worksheets Profit and Loss: Concept, Formulas,Solved examples and Worksheets

 What is Profit and Loss

-Before we talk of Profit and Loss let me introduce you with some new terms that we will be making use of most of the times in this chapter.
+Before we talk of Profit and Loss let me introduce you with some new terms that we will be working with most of the times in this chapter.

 Cost Price : It is the amount that we pay to puchase an item or items.If you pay $5 for a pen so it will be its cost price.We say it C.P in short.